 - People who fall into serious alcoholism can slip and fall just going down the stairs or end up in serious vehicular accidents.

 2. Social Signs

 There are social signs of alcoholism that you can look for as a counselor.
-People who are dealing with alcoholism can end up with ruined friendships, family relationships, or disconnections with romantic partners.
+People dealing with alcoholism can end up with ruined friendships, family relationships, or disconnections with romantic partners.
 They may do so intentionally or unintentionally, depending upon how much control they have over their addiction.

 You might find that they speak about people they love and who love them with contempt.
-When they blame their problems on other people but you suspect much of it has to do with alcohol, you might find them struggling with addiction.
+When they blame their problems on other people, but you suspect much of it has to do with alcohol, you might find them struggling with addiction.

 3. Emotional Signs

-  Alcohol is a depressant and while you might find that you’re not sure what drug your patient is dealing with, this could help you pinpoint the source of the problem.
+Alcohol is a depressant, and while you might find that you’re not sure what drug your patient is dealing with, this could help you pinpoint the source of the problem.
 People on other drugs might feel good when using them.
 They might have a spring in their step even when on the most troublesome substances.

 However, alcohol may tend to bring dark people down a darker path.
 They could have wild and uncontrollable mood swings, burst into tears, or become enraged easily.
 If you find that the person you’re counseling seems unpredictable, they could be dealing with alcoholism.

 These emotional signs can be exacerbated if someone goes through withdrawal or suffers a hangover.
-There could be a sense of hopelessness that underscores everything they say. they might list regrets that seemingly come from nowhere and become inconsolable.
+There could be a sense of hopelessness that underscores everything they say.
+They might list regrets that seemingly come from nowhere and become inconsolable.

 It is the counselor’s role to help them deal with the substance issues and the emotional problems that come as a result.